 Continuing Education Activity

 Intracranial hypertension is a spectrum of neurological disorders where cerebrospinal fluid (CSF) pressure within the skull is elevated.
 Normal CSF pressure varies by age.
 In general, CSF pressure above 250 mm H20 in adults and above 200 mm H2O in children signifies increased intracranial pressure (ICP).
 It may be idiopathic or arise as a result of neurologic insult or injury.
-This activity reviews the evaluation and treatment of intracranial hypertension and the role of the medical team in evaluating and treating this condition.
+This activity reviews the evaluation and treatment of intracranial hypertension and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

 - Review the most common causes of intracranial hypertension.

-- Summarize the most common signs and symptoms of intracranial hypertension.
+- Summarize the most common clinical features of intracranial hypertension.

 The physiologic volume of the brain parenchyma is a relatively constant value in adults: however, it may be adjusted by mass lesions or in the setting of cerebral edema.
 Cerebral edema can occur with acute hypoxic encephalopathy, large cerebral infarction, and severe traumatic brain injury.
-CSF and blood volume in the intracranial space will vary on a regular basis as these are the primary regulators of intracranial pressure.
+CSF and blood volume in the intracranial space will vary regularly as these are the primary regulators of intracranial pressure.
 CSF volume is primarily regulated via choroid plexus production at a rate of approximately 20 mL per hour physiologically and through its reabsorption at a similar rate by arachnoid granulations that drain into the venous system of the skull.
 The control mechanisms for maintaining appropriate CSF pressures may become damaged in neurological injuries such as stroke or trauma.
-Increased CSF production above the rate at which it can be reabsorbed such as in the presence of a choroid plexus papilloma leads to increased pressure.
+Increased CSF production above the rate at which it can be reabsorbed, such as a choroid plexus papilloma, leads to increased pressure.

-Etiology of intracranial hypertension can be divided into 2 categories:
+The etiology of intracranial hypertension can be divided into two categories: